-The Campus Dean, Associate Dean or designee may terminate a student's enrollment at the College.
-Additionally, the Campus Dean, Associate Dean or designee may terminate a student even if he/she has not been placed on probation and/or if the student's conduct has not been reviewed by the USPB.
+The Dean, Associate Dean of Academic and Student Affairs or designee may terminate a student's enrollment at the College.
+Additionally, the Dean, Associate Dean of Academic and Student Affairs or designee may terminate a student even if he/she has not been placed on probation and/or if the student's conduct has not been reviewed by the University Student Professionalism Board (USPB).

-The Campus Dean, Associate Dean or designee will notify the student of his/her termination in a reasonable timeframe.
+The Dean, Associate Dean of Academic and Student Affairs or designee will notify the student of his/her termination in a reasonable timeframe.
 The decision shall be delivered to the student by hand, via email to her/his university email address or by certified mail and will be effective as of the date specified in the termination letter.
 A copy of the letter will be submitted to the Dean.